Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/DistributedSteps.md

 ### Java / JVM

 To publish steps to the Chorus interpreter from a Java/JVM component, you can use the Chorus utility class `ChorusHandlerJmxExporter` within the component.

-This utility uses Java's JMX platform MBean server to make steps discoverable
+This utility publishes an MBean on Java's JMX platform MBean server, which the Chorus interpreter can connect to, in order to discover the test steps.

-Typically steps publication is only enabled in UAT/Integration testing environments, and not in a Production environment
+The `Remoting` handler provides the built in test steps which allow Chorus to connect to a remote component using JMX.

-The `Remoting` handler provides built in steps to use in your feature files which allow Chorus to connect to a remote component and discover the step definitions.
+Typically step publication with JMX is only enabled for a component running in a UAT/Integration testing environments, and is disabled in a Production environment

-This capability works well with Java/JVM services which are running in a test environment as daemon processes, but it is also possible for Chorus to start a process and connect to it during a feature
+This capability works well with Java/JVM services which are running in a test environment as daemon processes, but it is also possible for Chorus to start a process and connect to it as part of a feature

 See: